-Site 1039R
+Site 1039R-A

-The first site occupied during Leg 205 will be Site 1039R.
+The first site occupied during Leg 205 will be Site 1039R-A. This site has been located 1.3 km closer to the trench axis than Site 1039 drilled during Leg 170 to minimize the amount of gabbro sill that will need to be penetrated to reach oceanic crust.
 One hole is planned, which will be partially cored and into which we will install the long-term hydrologic borehole observatory.
 Our first step will be to wash a reentry cone and 16-1/2-in casing into the seafloor.
-We will then reenter this hole with the RCB and drill without coring to ~340 mbsf.
-RCB coring will commence from there through the sill, basal sediments, and ~100 m into basement.
-This basement coring is intended to obtain the samples required to characterize basement but also to open up the circulating system within the upper basement for the borehole observatory.
+We will then reenter this hole with the RCB and drill without coring to ~370 mbsf.
+RCB coring will commence from there through the sill, basal sediments, and $\sim 100$ m into basement.
+This basement coring is intended to obtain the samples required to characterize basement but also to penetrate the hydrologic system within the upper basement for the installation of the borehole observatory.
 While drilling/coring, a number of Davis-Villinger temperature probe (DVTP) temperature measurements will be made, as formation conditions permit, to complement existing data.
 If hole conditions permit, we will log the entire hole with the triple combination tool and the Formation MicroScanner (FMS)/sonic velocity tools.
 The next step will be to reenter the hole with a larger bit and open the hole up to 14-3/4-in in preparation to install the 10-3/4-in casing.
 The 10-3/4-in casing will then be emplaced into the hole (with a mud motor and underreamer if necessary) to just above the zone that the observertory will monitor.
 The casing will be cemented in place to inhibit communciation between the casing and the formation.
 Next, we will drill out the cement shoe and clean the rat hole with the RCB bit.
 Then, we will assemble a 4-1/2-in casing screen, casing packer, and casing to the instrument hanger (Fig. 8).
 Then the entire assembly will be lowered into the hole and latched in to seal the borehole outside of the 4-1/2-in casing.
 The casing packer will then be inflated to seal off the zone at the bottom of the hole that is targeted for monitoring.
 Finally, the osmo-sampler with integral temperature sensors will be lowered through the center of, and latched into the bottom of, the 4-1/2-in casing; this will completely seal the zone to be monitored.
-The final installed configuration for this modified CORK hydrologic borehole observatory is shown in Figure 8.
+The final installed configuration for this modified CORK geochemical and hydrologic borehole observatory is shown in Figure 8A.
 Two absolute pressure gauges including data loggers will be installed within the instrument hanger head: one sensor will sense pressure within the sealed-off fluid sampling zone at the bottom of the hole, the other one will record pressure variations present within the borehole above the sealed-off section.
 One additional sampling line, running from the instrument hanger head all the way down to the sealed-off zone, will be installed for future pressure/fluid sampling purposes.